The markets have returned 192% over 10 years. How has your portfolio performed?

 - 12% invested in structured products

-She was paying just shy of 3% per annum in fund and products costs.
+She was paying just shy of 3% per annum in fund and product costs.

 However, she’d paid very high initial commission on the bond and the structured products she held and would pay more if she surrendered.